anuragnandan/dolores/README.md

 and then casts to the chromecast.
 Idea is to play from youtube on my chromecast as soon as I reach home but, this is the first step of that project.
 (Casting youtube videos).
 Im using a raspberry-pi as the source machine.

-Requires castnow and youtube-dl.
+Requires castnow, youtube-dl and php (I know).
 Links:

 castnow: https://github.com/xat/castnow